rashikshrestha/emgen/README.md

-# EmGen: An Empirical Study on Generative Models
+# EmGen: An Empirical Study of Generative Models